achllzvr/Document-Tracking-System-Beta/src/README.md

 ## Overview

-This system provides separate portals for CHED administrators and HEI users (both Head and Sub-Users) to manage institutional data, track tickets, and monitor ETL (Extract, Transform, Load) processes.
+This system provides separate portals for CHED administrators and HEI users (both Head and Sub-Users) to manage institutional data and track tickets.

 ## Features

 ### Global Features
 - **Login System**: Role-based authentication for CHED, HEI Head, and HEI Sub-Users
-- **Notifications**: Real-time notifications for ticket updates, comments, and ETL status
+- **Notifications**: Real-time notifications for ticket updates and comments
 - **Responsive Design**: Mobile-friendly interface that works on all devices

 ### CHED Portal Features